nagueva/tchurras/README.md

 # [Tchurras.co](http://tchurras.co/)

 A simple calculator for your brazilian barbecue.
-Based on [Mogli Starter Framework](https://github.com/nagueva/mogli)

 ## Instaling: